National Public Order Intelligence Unit

+The UK's National Public Order Intelligence Unit (NPOIU) operated from 1999 to 2010 and was one of two police units, along with the Special Demonstration Squad, created to infiltrate political and activist groups, with the intention of gathering intelligence to assist in public order policing.

+It was to have been part of tranche 4 of the Undercover Policing Inquiry, but, as of 2026, investigation of that tranche had not begun, and the UK government is consulting on whether to continue with this plan.

 The National Public Order Intelligence Unit (NPOIU) was run by the Association of Chief Police Officers (ACPO), a private company connected to United Kingdom police intelligence, and was set up in 1999 to track green activists and public demonstrations.
 It has been found that much of the Unit's work was against "activists working on social justice, anti-racist, and environmental campaigns" and legitimate dissent, rather than extremist groups, with more than 1,000 political groups having been subjected to surveillance by covert officers.
-The work of the group has been accused as having hobbled Climate-related protest in the late 2000s in the United Kingdom and more widely.
+The work of the group has been accused as having hobbled climate-related protest in the late 2000s in the United Kingdom and more widely.

 There are links between NPOIU, ACPO, National Domestic Extremism Unit (NDEU), National Extremism Tactical Co-ordination Unit (NETCU) and the Welsh Extremism and Counter Terrorism Unit (WECTU).

 Structure

 Because the ACPO is a private limited company rather than a public body, it is exempt from public accountability, including freedom of information laws, even though it was funded by the Home Office and deploys police officers from regional forces.